Caroline Brazier

 Caroline Brazier is an Australian actress who is best known for the role of Chrissy Merchant in Packed to the Rafters and the starring roles of Veronica Johnson and her twin sister Betti in the children's television series Parallax.
 Brazier has also had a number of roles in the theatre, films and other television series.

+Early life

+Originally from Perth, Western Australia, Brazier graduated from the National Institute of Dramatic Art (NIDA) in 1998.
+As a child she briefly lived in Jakarta.